 There are households and communities in the U.S. today that lack access to adequate broadband service, and a majority are located in rural America.
 We can all agree that this is unacceptable.
 In the Federal Communication Commission’s (FCC) 2018 Broadband Deployment Report, the FCC states that “the report finds that too many Americans lack access to high-speed Internet service, and the FCC must continue its work to encourage deployment of broadband to all Americans, including those in rural areas, on Tribal lands, and in the nation’s schools and libraries.”
 According to the Report, the broadband access gap in rural America remains notable: 30.7 percent of Americans in rural areas lack access to fixed terrestrial 25 Mbps/3 Mbps broadband, as compared to only 2.1 percent of Americans in urban areas.
 Any infrastructure package, or legislation that is part of an infrastructure package, that moves through Congress should address this critical shortfall in our nation’s infrastructure.

 NATaT supports initiatives that will ensure equitable access to high speed and expandable / scalable broadband service to areas that still lack access to this crucial resource.

-NATaT supports the efforts of the newly formed Rural Broadband Congressional Caucus launched by Representatives Kevin Cramer (R-ND), Adam Kinzinger (R-IL), Bob Latta (R-OH), Dave Loebsack (D-IA), Mark Pocan (D-MN), and Peter Welch (D-VT) to facilitate discussion, educate Members of Congress, and develop policy solutions to close the digital divide in rural America.
+NATaT strongly supports the efforts of the Rural Broadband Congressional Caucuses in both the House and Senate to facilitate discussion, educate Members of Congress, and develop policy solutions to close the digital divide in rural America.

 To learn more, download the full policy paper.